BuroHappoldMachineLearning/LearningMaterials/Good_code_guidelines.md

 You can use this guide as a _checklist_ to make sure your code is of good quality, so it's easier to collaborate with each other and create a robust codebase.

-When you raise a PR, your code will be reviewed following this criteria (in addition to code correctness and other measures).
+When you raise a PR, your code will be reviewed following this criteria (in addition to code correctness and other criteria).

 ## Before starting

 Make sure you have Visual Studio Code fully configured for Python development, and the environments in place:
 - See [this guide for configuring VSCode](SummaryList.md#visual-studio-code-and-python-initial-setup).
 - Ask someone in the team which Python environments you should be using ([learn about them](https://github.com/BuroHappoldMachineLearning/LearningMaterials/blob/main/SummaryList.md#python-environments)) and how you can make a new one.
 We typically use Conda to manage our environments and we have different (shared) ones depending on the machine/workstation.

 ## 1. Create clearly scoped functions with a meaningful name that reflect what they do.
 Add a description to them.
 You functions can be long, but you will often find that short functions are clearer and reusable.
 E.g.: